 - 5 years old: average age of diagnosis for children with severe ADHD

-Cases and diagnoses of ADHD have been increasing dramatically in the past few years.
+Cases and diagnoses of ADHD have been increasing dramatically in the past several years.
 The American Psychiatric Association (APA) says that 5 percent of American children have ADHD.
-But the Centers for Disease Control and Prevention (CDC) puts the number at more than double the APA’s number.
-The CDC says that 11 percent of American children, ages 4 to 17, have the attention disorder.
-That’s an increase of 42 percent in just eight years.
+But the Centers for Disease Control and Prevention (CDC) puts the number at more than double that.
+The CDC says that 11 percent of American children, ages 4 to 17, had the attention disorder as of 2011.
+That’s an increase of 42 percent between 2003 and 2011.

 - 2003: 7.8%